w3f/polkadot-wiki/docs/learn/learn-common-good-chains.md

 ### Encointer

 Encointer is a blockchain platform for self-sovereign ID and a global universal basic income.
-With [referendum 187](https://kusama.polkassembly.io/referendum/187) Encointer became Kusama's second common good parachain and it adds logic to the Relay Chain that aims to bring financial inclusivity to WEB3 and mitigate Sybil attacks with a novel Proof of Personhood (PoP) system for unique identity.
+With [referendum 158](https://kusama.polkassembly.io/referendum/158) Encointer was registered as the second common good parachain on Kusama's network.
+The functionality of Encointer adds logic to the Relay Chain that aims to bring financial inclusivity to WEB3 and mitigate Sybil attacks with a novel Proof of Personhood (PoP) system for unique identity.

 Encointer offers a framework that, in principle, allows for any group of real people to create, distribute and use their own digital community tokens.
+[Referendum 187](https://kusama.polkassembly.io/referendum/187) introduced a runtime upgrade bringing governance and full  funcitonality for communities to be able to use the protocol.

 Encointer aims to invert the [Cantillon Effect](https://www.newworldencyclopedia.org/entry/Richard_Cantillon), where money is issued at the bottom, and not as credit to businesses or creditworthy individuals.
 This way,